slin96/master-thesis/experiments/data/README.md

 ## Customized COCO dataset

-- the goal of creating our customized COCO dataset is to create a dataset that is similar/compatible to the ImageNet dataset but from a different distribution than the ImageNet data
+- the goal of creating our customized COCO dataset is to create a dataset that is similar to/compatible with the ImageNet dataset but from a different distribution than the ImageNet data
-- also we want to split the subset of the COCO data that we use into multiple classes
+- also, we want to split the subset of the COCO data that we use into multiple classes

 ### Creation

 - The images in the ImageNet data have only one defined category
-- Also in most images you can see only the one object defining the category
+- Also in most images, you can see only the one object defining the category

-- To create a similar dataset we filter the images:
+- To create a similar dataset, we filter the images:
-    - first we extract all images that have only one assigned category
+    - first, we extract all images that have only one assigned category
-    - out of these images we then extract the images that have a category that is also part of the Imagenet dataset
+    - out of these images, we then extract the images that have a category that is also part of the Imagenet dataset
-- finally we take only the filtered images and store them only with the relevant data
+- finally, we take only the filtered images and store them only with the relevant data

 - the custom coco dataset is created by executing the [extract-custom-coco](custom/extract_custom_coco.py) script using the following arguments